Darrell McClover

-Darrell McClover (born August 25, 1981) is a former American football linebacker in the National Football League (NFL).
-He was drafted by the New York Jets in the seventh round of the 2004 NFL Draft and also played for the Chicago Bears.
+Darrell McClover (born August 25, 1981) is an American former professional football linebacker in the National Football League (NFL).
+He was selected by the New York Jets in the seventh round of the 2004 NFL draft and also played for the Chicago Bears.
 He played college football at the University of Miami.
 While at Miami, McClover played alongside New Orleans Saints star Jonathan Vilma and Denver Broncos linebacker D.J.
 Williams.

 Professional career

 NFL Combine

 At the NFL Combine, McClover ran the 40-yard dash in 4.47 seconds.
 He had a vertical jump of 38 in.
 He did the three-cone drill in 6.7 seconds.
 McClover did the 20 yard shuttle in 4.19 seconds.
 He did 26 bench press reps.
 He had a broad jump of 9 ft 11 in.

 New York Jets

-McClover was drafted in the 2004 NFL Draft out of Miami by the New York Jets and played in all sixteen games in his rookie year, making 25 special teams tackles.
+McClover was selected in the 2004 NFL Draft out of Miami by the New York Jets and played in all sixteen games in his rookie year, making 25 special teams tackles.
 He also made 2 special teams tackles in the post season in 2005 and was selected as a pro bowl alternate.
-In 2005 McClover was named starting weak side linebacker, but had a season ending ankle injury in the pre season which ended that season.
-McClover spent two seasons with the New York Jets from 2004-2006.
+In 2005, McClover was named starting weak side linebacker, but had a season ending ankle injury in the pre season which ended that season.
+McClover spent two seasons with the New York Jets from 2004 to 2006.